logo

 What if I miss a vaccine appointment?

-It’s important to get your baby vaccinated as soon as possible if you miss a dose.
+If you miss a dose, getting your baby vaccinated as soon as possible is important.
 Speak to your doctor to catch up.

 Why does my baby need so many vaccines?

 Your baby needs multiple vaccines to protect against different serious diseases.
-Following the baby vaccination chart ensures they get the right protection at the right time.
+Following the baby vaccination chart ensures your little one gets the right protection at the right time.

 Are vaccines required by law in India?